caf3676/Interactive-Storage-Capacity-Calculator.github.io/index.md

 # Interactive Predictive Storage Capacity Calculator

+##To those viewing this webpage, this is a preview of what my jupyter notebook looks like.
+The interactive part of the calculator is unavaliable in this format as it requires python functionality.
+Thank you!

 ### Carlos Figueroa-Diaz, SURI Researcher, University of Texas at Austin

 ### The Objective

 The purpose of this notebook is to provide a calculator that inputs various production data and outputs predicted CO<sub>2 </sub>  storage capacity.
 This calculator takes in the following inputs: